romin-ebrahimi/optimal-trades/README.md

 algorithm for optimizing trade labels.
 This can be used to generate different potential solutions given some input target constraints.
 Then, the optimal model can be found using time series cross validation.

+### Setup Git Hooks
+1. Within the project repo, run `pre-commit install`.
+2. Then run `pre-commit autoupdate`.
+3. To run pre-commit git hooks for flake8 and black run use `pre-commit run --all-files`.